Sick Child and Exclusion Policy

 Antibiotics

 If a child has been prescribed antibiotics for the first time, they will be required to stay at home for 48 hours following the first dose in case of allergic reaction or intolerance to the antibiotics.
-If a child has been prescribed antibiotics and they have had the same type of antibiotics before, then they are able to return after the first dose has been given as long as the child is well in themselves and not suffering with a fever.
+If a child has been prescribed antibiotics and they have had the same type of antibiotics before at the nursery, then they are able to return after the first dose has been given as long as the child is well in themselves and not suffering with a fever.

 Rashes